Department of Land, Air and Water Resources - University of California, Davis

 1. Presentation: The faith of a hydrologist

-Explains how my own scientific research led me to the Love of Jesus Christ and outlines the content of the other lectures in the class.
+Explains how my own scientific research led me in a beautiful way to the Love of Jesus Christ and outlines the content of the other lectures in the class.

 2. An introduction to fractals and complexity

-Revises the different kinds of numbers that exist, introduces examples of fractal sets, including Cantor dust and the Koch curve, contrasts order and chaos using the logistic map, and emphasizes the existence of “power-laws” related to natural violence.
+Revises the different kinds of numbers that exist, introduces examples of fractal or fractured sets, including Cantor dust and the Koch curve, contrasts order and chaos, and emphasizes the existence of “power-laws” related to natural violence.

 3. Jesus, the way, truth, life, and hypotenuse Y = X